 - Hairdryer.
 I’ve been to 2-star hotels and I’ve been to fancy shmancy ones.
 I’ve been to places around the world.
 Nowadays just about every hotel has a hair dryer in the room (if you want to double check, you can always call or email the hotel before you go).
 Hair dryers can take up a lot of space and weight in your luggage – why bring one if you don’t have to?

 - Workout clothes.
 I’ll be perfectly honest…I’ve brought ‘em with me many times and I have yet to ever use ‘em on vacation.
-Now granted, your mileage may vary, but I bet you won’t use ‘em either, so just don’t bring ‘em ;-).
+Now granted, your mileage may vary (you see what I did there?), but I bet you won’t use ‘em either, so just don’t bring ‘em ;-).